Police back off as peaceful protests push deep reforms

 The state of Minnesota has launched a civil rights investigation of the Minneapolis Police Department, and the first concrete changes came when the city agreed to ban chokeholds and neck restraints.

-On Sunday, nine of the City Council’s 12 members vowed to end policing as the city currently knows it.
+On Sunday, nine of the Minneapolis City Council’s 12 members vowed to end policing as the city currently knows it.
 Mayor Jacob Frey said he doesn’t support the “full abolition” of the department.

 Protesters nationwide are demanding police reforms and a reckoning with institutional racism in response to Floyd’s death, and calls to “defund the police” have become rallying cries for many.
 A heavy-handed response to demonstrations in many places has underscored what critics have maintained: Law enforcement is militarized and too often uses excessive force.